dletorey/rebuild/src/travel/europe/Turkiye/stranded-on-a-boat.md

 We then moved on to the next swimming place.
 As we arrived the boat made a terrible noise.
 It turned out that something broke and we were now stranded.
 After a while I got into the sea, at first I thought that I'd dive in off the front of the boat.
 Standing on the edge of the boat my fear kicked in so I went round the back of the boat and jumped in from there instead.
 The temperature of the water here was 27ºc.

 As the boat had broken down we were unable to go to our 4th swimming stop.
 Eventually one of the other boats gave us a tow back to the harbour.
-Our boat was probably Lipsos because it breaks don't and the lip service is _SOS_ again please.
+Our boat was probably Lipsos because it breaks down and the lip service is _SOS_ again please.

 ![Our boat being towed back into harbour](/images/turkiye/lipsos.jpg)